Lowell City Council affirms revocation of USA Metal Recycling’s permit

 He said "a barrage of misinformation" led to a rushed decision by the commission.
 He said he disagrees with the commission over what is required by his permit, arguing there were no conditions on the conditional use permit he received for the business in 2009.

-According to Smith, the name of the business leads to the assumption that it only recycles metal -- though its plan has been to also recycle byproducts like cardboard boxes and shrink wrap.
+According to Smith, the name of the business leads to the assumption that it only recycles metal -- though its plan has been to also recycle byproducts such as cardboard boxes and shrink wrap.

 Mayor Chris Moore said city staff has not been ignoring Smith and will respond promptly to emails when they are received.